Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: Discussion and Outlook

 \paragraph{Triplets and Networks.} Approaches to reconstructing phylogenetic trees that employ \textsc{Build} usually rely on {\em triplets}, i.e., binary phylogenetic trees on three leaves (see the tree $T$ in Figure~\ref{fig:tiplesVSlca} for an illustrative example).
 Similarly, the literature on phylogenetic network reconstruction contains numerous results on how, and under which conditions, a network can be reconstructed from triplets or suitable generalizations thereof \cite{HRS:11,JANSSON200660,vanIersel2011,doi:10.1142/S0219720012500138,5438983,Gambette2017,doi:10.1137/S0097539704446529, 10.1371/journal.pone.0106531,VANIERSEL2022106300,Semple2021,vanIersel2014}.
 However, the notion of a triplet is more subtle in the context of networks.
-To be more precise, for a DAG $G$, there are (at least) two ways to express that a triplet $ab|c$ is displayed by $G$: \begin{enumerate} \item[\axiom{T1}] $a,b,c \in X$ and $\lca_G(ab) \prec_G \lca_G(ac) = \lca_G(bc)$; \item[\axiom{T2}] $a,b,c \in X$ and $G$ contains distinct vertices $u$ and $v$, as well as pairwise internally vertex-disjoint directed paths $u \leadsto a$, $u \leadsto b$, $v \leadsto u$, and $v \leadsto c$. \end{enumerate} Note that the triplet $t = ab|c$ under \axiom{T1} naturally translates to the LCA constraint $R_t = \{(ab,ac), (ab,bc), (ac,bc), (bc,ac)\}$, in which case the canonical network $N_{R_t}$ is just the triplet $t$.
+To be more precise, for a DAG $G$, there are (at least) two ways to express that a triplet $ab|c$ is displayed by $G$: \begin{enumerate} \item[\axiom{T1}] $a,b,c \in X$ and $\lca_G(ab) \prec_G \lca_G(ac) = \lca_G(bc)$; \item[\axiom{T2}] $a,b,c \in X$ and $G$ contains distinct vertices $u$ and $v$, as well as pairwise internally vertex-disjoint directed paths $u \leadsto a$, $u \leadsto b$, $v \leadsto u$, and $v \leadsto c$. \end{enumerate} Note that the triplet $t = ab|c$ under \axiom{T1} naturally translates to the LCA constraint $R_t = \{(ab,ac), (ab,bc), (ac,bc), (bc,ac)\}$, in which case the canonical network $\cN_{R_t}$ is just the triplet $t$.
 While in rooted phylogenetic trees the conditions \axiom{T1} and \axiom{T2} are equivalent, this is not the case for general DAGs or networks (see Figure~\ref{fig:tiplesVSlca}).
 There are ways to infer triplets according to \axiom{T1} from genomic data (see e.g. ~\cite{Stadler2020,SCHALLER202163}).
 In this way one could, in principle, infer networks from genomic data by first inferring triplets according to \axiom{T1}, then creating the corresponding LCA constraints, and finally computing the canonical network in case the constraints are realizable.
 It is not hard to see that triplets satisfying \axiom{T1} also satisfy \axiom{T2}.
 The converse, however, is in general not satisfied, see Figure~\ref{fig:tiplesVSlca} for several examples.
 Inferring \axiom{T2}-triplets that do not satisfy \axiom{T1} from genomic data will probably be more challenging.
 This is because such triplets require evidence of distinct, internally disjoint ancestral paths and therefore depend on explicitly reconstructed network structures.
+Nevertheless, most algorithmic work on triples and phylogenetic networks uses the notion of \axiom{T2}-triples.
+Although every set $\mathscr R$ of \axiom{T2}-triples can be displayed by some network, such networks may be uninformative, since they can display all three rooted triples on the same three leaves; see, for example, $N_3$ in Figure~\ref{fig:tiplesVSlca} and \cite{Huson:11,JANSSON200660}.
+It is therefore natural to seek more restricted, and hence more informative, networks displaying all \axiom{T2}-triples in $\mathscr R$.
+However, imposing structural constraints often makes the corresponding decision problems NP-hard \cite{doi:10.1137/S0097539704446529,vanIersel2009}.
+By contrast, polynomial-time algorithms are known for constructing particular types of networks when strong restrictions are imposed on the set $\mathscr R$ of \axiom{T2}-triples; see, e.g., \cite{Aho:81,vanIersel2011,lev2-09,5438983}.